mseewer/scion/intra-AS-simulation/README.md

 ## Requirements

-- Install SCION according to official documentation (../doc/build/setup.rst)
+- Install SCION according to the official documentation, see [here](../doc/build/setup.rst) for detailed instructions.
 - Clone SCION-Apps repository (<https://github.com/netsec-ethz/scion-apps>)
-    and install/build it according to their README.md
+    and build it according to their README.md

 ## Installation